wagtail/wagtail/docs/getting_started/pages.rst

 If you're not already familiar with Django models, we recommend that you read the Django models documentation first.
 LINK TO DJANGO DOCS

 Wagtail page types are Django models that inherit from the ``wagtail.wagtailcore.models.Page`` model.
+Each page type also has a template which is rendered when the user visits a page of that type.

-In this tutorial we will use the Wagtail project template to create a simple website with a blog.
+In this tutorial, we will use the project that we created in the previous tutorial to create a simple website with a blog.

 .. contents:: Contents
     :local: